danielwolber-wood/kobox/README.md

 * **Assembler**: converts the extracted components into a styled .EPUB file
 * **Uploader**: uploaders the .EPUB to Dropbox via the HTTP API.

+### Version 2

+There are really four programs:
+1. A Dropbox Connector API that accepts files and uploads them to Dropbox, and can get the list of files currently uploaded to Dropbox
+2. A Downloader/Processor that takes URLs, parses the content, and produces an EPUB
+3. A feed reader/tracker/crawler that keeps track of feeds, waits for new posts, etc
+4. A browser extension which works for processing individual webpages, turning them into epubs, and sending them to Dropbox

 ## TODO

 * Caching